How to Win Twice at an Auction. On the Incidence of Commissions in Auction Markets

-We analyze the welfare consequences of an increase in the commissions charged by intermediaries in auction markets.
-We argue that while commissions are similar to taxes imposed on buyers and sellers, the question of incidence deserves a new treatment in auction markets.
-We show that an increase in commissions makes sellers worse off, but buyers may strictly gain.
-The results are therefore strikingly different from the standard result that all consumers weakly lose after a tax or a commission increase.
-Our results are useful for evaluating compensation in price fixing conspiracies; in particular they suggest that the method used to distribute compensations in the class action against auction houses Christie's and Sotheby's was misguided.
+We analyze the welfare consequences of an increase in the commissions charged by the organizer of an auction.
+Commissions are similar to taxes imposed on buyers and sellers and the economic problem that results looks similar to the question of tax incidence in consumer economics.
+We argue, however, that auction markets deserve a separate treatment.
+Indeed we show that an increase in commissions makes sellers worse off, but some (or all) buyers may gain.
+The results are therefore strikingly different from the standard result that all consumers lose after a tax or a commission increase.
+We apply our results to comment on the class action against Christie's and Sotheby's and argue that the method used to distribute compensations was misguided.